apache/unomi/src/site/markdown/versions/master/twitter-sample.md

 # Example

-## Overview
-We will examine how a simple HTML page can interact with Unomi to enrich a user's profile.
-The use case we will follow is a rather simple one: we want to react to Twitter events by associating information to their profile.
-We will record the number of times the user tweeted (as a `tweetNb` profile integer property) as well as the URLs they tweeted from (as a `tweetedFrom` multi-valued string profile property).
-We will accomplish this using a simple HTML page on which we position a standard "Tweet" button.
-A javascript script will use the Twitter API to react to clicks on this button and update the user profile using a `ContextServlet` request triggering a custom event.
-This event will, in turn, trigger a Unomi action on the server implemented using a Unomi plugin, a standard extension point for the server.

 ## HTML page
 The code for the HTML page with our Tweet button can be found at https://github.com/apache/incubator-unomi/blob/master/wab/src/main/webapp/index.html.